rythrojaofficial/axis45/workouts/tuesday-tricking-exercise.md

 - is it too complicated?
 - should be a good balance of challenging motor patterns and solid basics
+- in the meta sense:
+  - circuits should follow a circle.
+Anything else is confusing and will result in missing things or getting doubled up

 #### intent